nmasur/gh-collaborators/README.md

 ```

-The output `csv` file contains the following information:
+The required  `csv` file should contain the following information:

 | Field Name | Description |
 |:-----------|:------------|